code0wl/Multiplayer-Phaser-game/README.md

 # Multiplayer functionality
 If you are running on a local server on your computer, opening a second browser window and visiting the same localhost port (3000) will simulate the multiplayer functionality.

+## Issues
+No project is without issues.
+Since this is associated with a printed book.
+The book sadly cannot fix any encountered issues.
+If encountered.
+Please mention the issues here as an github repo issue.
+I will then drop anything I am doing to assist as best I can!
+Thank you for your support and for giving me the oppurtunity to write something for you.